pedro/ombudsman/README.md

 # Ombudsman

-Heroku add-on that sits and inspects your logs, alerting when it detects a spike in error rates for individual endpoints.
+Heroku add-on that sits and inspects your logs, alerting when it detects a spike in error rates for your RESTful API.

 ## Usage